Syria

 Goal

-In this context, we will be continuing our emergency missions to Syrian villagers whose homes have been destroyed and to very poor families in Damascus.
-We will also be renovating a school in the Lattakia region.
+In this context, we will continue our emergency missions to Syrian villagers whose homes have been destroyed and to very poor families in Damascus.

-We are continuing our support for children at our educational centres.
-We support children affected by the war in three educational centres in Latakia, Damascus and Homs.
-These centres provide educational support and refresher courses for 700 children (aged between 6 and 15).
-Classes in science, French, Arabic and literature are taught by certified teachers.
-Psychologists work with the children on their traumatic experiences.
-30 people are employed in our centres.
+We continue to support children at our three educational centres.
+We support children at three educational centres in Latakia, Damascus and Homs.
+These centres provide academic support and refresher courses for 818 children (aged between 6 and 15).
+Science, French, Arabic and literature classes are taught by certified teachers.
+Psychologists work with the children to help them deal with the trauma caused by the situation in their country.
+Thirty people are employed in our centres.

-In 2025, we will continue to support these 3 educational centres, which provide real educational added value for pupils whose level is higher than in Syrian schools.
+In 2026, we will continue to support these three educational centres, which provide real educational added value to pupils whose level is higher than that of Syrian schools.

-We are monitoring developments in Syria to assess new projects.
+We are monitoring developments in Syria in order to evaluate new projects.
+We will be supporting disadvantaged children at Al Farj High School in Damascus.

 Taking action in Syria